 The description of advance conditional payments is incorporated herein by reference to Note 2 to the financial statements, "Summary of Significant Accounting Policies," included in this annual report to shareholders.

-The description of contingent liabilities required to be disclosed in this section is incorporated herein by reference from Note 13 included in this annual report to shareholders.
+The description of contingent liabilities required to be disclosed in this section is incorporated herein by reference from Note 13 to the financial statements, "Commitments and Contingencies" included in this annual report to shareholders.

 SELECTED FINANCIAL DATA